rlevine/droplet_video_analyzer/README.md

 ## Contributing

 This code is still very raw.
-It fine to contact me, Rick Levine, at rick@xoab.us with questions and suggestions.
-Pull requests are welcome, but an email with some discusison is probably the best way to start.
+It's fine to contact me, Rick Levine, at rick@xoab.us with questions and suggestions.
+Pull requests are welcome, but an email with some discussion is probably the best way to start.

 ## Licensing